mozbrick/brick/iconbutton/README.md

 To edit the icon image source, simply change the `src` attribute on the `<x-iconbutton>` tag:

     fooIconButton.setAttribute("src", "http://<YOUR IMAGE HERE>");

+_Note:_ If the icon is no longer an &lt;img&gt; node, due to the user changing the DOM from the default, this will not do anything.

 ### Editing the icon location
 To edit the icon location, simply change the `icon-anchor` attribute on the `<x-iconbutton>` tag